SIP networking and firewall configuration

 In this reference, you’ll find:

-- All IP addresses and ports used by Vapi for SIP traffic
+- All IP addresses and ports used by Vapi for SIP signalling

-- RTP media port ranges and directionality details
+- RTP media port ranges, directionality details, and dynamic IP behavior

 - Recommended firewall rules for inbound and outbound traffic